-Not later than July 1 of the year 2011 and of every eighth year thereafter, the Board of County Commissioners shall appoint a Charter Review Commission to review the Charter of the county.
-The Charter Review Commission shall be appointed in the same manner as a Charter Commission under Section 125.641 of the Florida Statutes as that section now exists or may be hereafter amended.
+Not later than July 1 of the year 2005 and of every tenth year thereafter, the Board of County Commissioners shall appoint a Charter Review Commission to review the Charter of the county.
+The Charter Review Commission shall be appointed in the same manner as a Charter Commission under Section 125.64 of the Florida Statutes as that section now exists or may be hereafter amended.
 The commission shall be funded by the Board of County Commissioners and shall be known as the "Columbia County Charter Review Commission."
 It shall, within one (1) year from the date of its first meeting, present to the Board of County Commissioners its recommendations for amendment or revision of the Charter or its recommendation that no amendment or revision is appropriate.
-If amendment or revision is to be recommended, the Charter Review Commission shall conduct three (3) public hearings, at intervals of not less than ten (10), nor more than twenty (20), days, immediately prior to the transmittal of its recommendations to the Board of County Commissioners.
+If amendment or revision is to be recommended, the Charter Review Commission shall conduct three (3) public hearings, at intervals of not less than ten (10) days, immediately prior to the transmittal of its recommendations to the Board of County Commissioners.
 The Board of County Commissioners shall schedule a referendum on the proposed charter amendments or revisions concurrent with the next general election.
-The Charter Review Commission may remain in existence until the general election for purposes of conducting and supervising education and information on the proposed amendments or revisions. [as amended November 7, 2006].
+The Charter Review Commission may remain in existence until the general election for purposes of conducting and supervising education and information on the proposed amendments or revisions.